 Think of the great privilege we have as homemakers?

-We create homes with routines and structure that allows our family to learn important lessons on faith, service, discipleship, and hard work.
+We create homes with routines and structures that allow our family to learn important lessons on faith, service, discipleship, and hard work.
 They see us grow in our faith and serve.

 Our homemaking in our homes is an opportunity to do Kingdom Work for the Lord.

 We may not be called to the mission field in foreign countries, but we have an amazing opportunity right where we are to live out the Gospel on a daily basis.